Digital Graphic Recording

 If you’d like to know more about graphic recording on paper instead, please see here.

 Graphic recording; graphic harvesting; visual thinking; sketchnoting – it’s a practice with lots of different names, used interchangeably, but they all follow the same principle.
-The graphic recorder works at conferences and events to gather key learnings, create engaging visuals and spark joy and conversation.
+The graphic recorder works at conferences and events to gather key learnings, and create engaging visuals that spark joy and conversation.

 The graphic harvester is hired to bring their unique skill set to an event – it could be a large corporate conference or an intimate community workshop.
 They set up in an area of the venue where they can hear the speaker(s) and see any on-screen presentation, but not distract from them.
-This is usually at the back of the room.
+This is often at the back of the room.
+If the event is online, they simply log in as an attendee to listen to and observe the various speakers.

-While the event is underway, the graphic recorder takes notes during the talks, picks out key points and draws a visualisation or multiple visualisations of the day’s proceedings digitally, using either an iPad or a desktop set-up with a digital drawing tablet.
-Unlike traditional paper graphic harvesters where they have a physical display that the attendees in the room can see, these visualisations are all digital.
+While the event is underway, the graphic recorder takes notes, picks out key points from the talks and draws a visualisation or multiple visualisations of the day’s proceedings digitally.
+To do this they generally use either an iPad or a desktop set-up with a digital drawing tablet.
+Unlike traditional paper graphic harvesters where they have a physical display that the attendees in the room can see, this visualisation is completely digital.

-Post-event they can be used in-house and utilised in post-event summaries and reports.
+The impact of your event can be extended as the image gets shared with attendees, your in-house teams and even utilised in post-event summaries and reports.

 Do I need a graphic harvester at my event?